 The charming Kalnciema quarter is characterized by romantic wooden houses, particularly on the western side of the river, which are an important part of Europe's wooden architecture heritage.
 At a time when Riga's stone city walls protected the city from foreign invasions, it was forbidden to build stone houses outside the walls so that locals could burn the wooden buildings down to prevent invaders from settling.
 The area, only 20 minutes away from the center, is worth a visit not only for its amazing architecture, but also for its market and cultural events.
 Every Saturday there's a lovely market on the main square featuring stalls with handcrafted, homemade products from local farmers, restaurants, small craft breweries, or designers.
 The outdoor stage in the summer hosts concerts and performances by both local and international artists, which take place every Thursday from 5-11pm.
 If you're travelling with your little ones, make sure to check out the activities for kids in the little apple orchard in the middle of the square.
 Art fans will find a lot of small, interesting galleries in the neighborhood, as for example Mākslai vajag telpu, Latvian for "Art needs space".
 It was born out of the frustration of a group of artists about the delayed opening of the long-awaited ‘Modern Art Gallery’.

-Miers translates to "at ease" or "peaceful", and it's one of the parts of the city that is currently experiencing quite a renewal process: more and more young businesses and creative establishments are opening up here, and the neighbourhood appeals with its bohemian, quirky feel.
-Attracted by low rents, many artists have embraced the area, which boasts streets that reveal a certain romantic, untamed charm, a multitude of artisan shops and art galleries, but also the chocolate factory and a museum.
+Word Miers, from Miera street, translates to "at ease" or "peaceful", and it's one of the parts of the city that is currently experiencing quite a renewal process: more and more young businesses and creative establishments are opening up here, and the neighborhood appeals with its bohemian, quirky feel.
+Many artists have embraced the area, which boasts streets that reveal a certain romantic, untamed charm, a multitude of artisan shops and art galleries, but also the chocolate factory and a museum.
 Although it's home to expert coffee roasters, local craft beers and homemade cakes, rest assured, it's not only hipster territory!
 A lively area mixing history with a new kind of energy that is a lot of fun to discover.

-A fifteen minutes walk from Miera street you'll find a rustic building that has always played a major role in the city’s cultural history.
+A fifteen minutes walk from Miera street you'll find a rustic building that has always played a major role in the city’s cultural history - Kaņepes Cultural Centre.
 Previously an important social venue for the German Baltic and Russian aristocrats and a favorite of the students of the city’s Art Academy, the building continues to keep up its reputation as a crucial hub for artists’ performances, film screenings and lectures, as well as alternative bands, DJs and musicians.
 A great place to hang out with your friends, and enjoy one of the many cultural events while sipping on a local beer.

 The high number of young creatives in Riga has brought about a number of co-working initiatives tailored to the needs of creative freelancers while building creative communities and fostering exchange.
 One of them is Techhub, which is located in the very heart of the picturesque Old Town, serving as a starting point and home base for start-ups.
 The Mill on the other hand organises workshops and lectures.
 Birojnica, situated in Berga Bazars, is more of a classic co-working space.
 It started out back in 2011, when an economic crisis forced many creatives to start freelancing and needed a space to work outside their homes.
 Birojnica provides them with office necessities such as printers or wifi, and also hosts seminars and lectures.
 Māmu (Latvian for mother), has a more social approach: it provides work and fair pay for unemployed mothers by making use of their artisan skills.